20

 Eritrea’s PFDJ Communication Strategy: Victimhood, Invincibility and Deflection on Substance

-Eritrea’s ruling party, the People’s Front for Democracy and Justice (PFDJ), formerly known as Eritrean People’s Liberation Front (EPLF), maintains an orchestrated communication apparatus that spans domestic and international spheres.
-This system is not merely a channel for broadcasting official statements; it is a carefully engineered mechanism for shaping perception through activism, suppressing dissent, and insulating the regime from scrutiny.
+Eritrea’s ruling party, the People’s Front for Democracy and Justice (PFDJ), maintains a meticulously orchestrated communication apparatus that spans domestic and international spheres.
+This system is not merely a channel for broadcasting official statements; it is a carefully engineered mechanism for shaping perception, suppressing dissent, and insulating the regime from scrutiny.
 Its narratives consistently revolve around victimhood, invincibility, and deflection from substantive issues, with Ethiopia repeatedly cast as the central external adversary, the foil against which Eritrean suffering, endurance, and sovereignty are measured.

 By Horn Review Editorial